jayraj9720/jayraj9720/README.md

 - 📚 I’m currently learning **Solidity language** and how to deploy **smart contracts**

-- 🤝 I’m looking forward to collaborate for Final year dissertation **Hackathon**
+- 🤝 I’m looking forward to collaborate for Final year dissertation or for **Hackathon**

 - 📧  Reach me at **jayrajjadhavrao@gmail.com**